Request for Partnership Process

 PRIORITY SPECIES

-The Threatened Species Initiative (TSI) has undertaken a review of the list of species provided from the consultation with the Federal, State and Territory threatened species managers; existing Bioplatforms Australia framework initiatives; and the recent Commonwealth government 100 Priority Species List.
+The Threatened Species Initiative (TSI) has been building a foundation of genomic data to enhance the conservation of threatened species based on consultations with the Federal, State and Territory threatened species managers, existing Bioplatforms Australia framework initiatives, and the 2021 Commonwealth government 100 Priority Species List.

 A FOCUS ON APPLIED OUTCOMES